schwilklab/lab-resources/methods/li6400xtProtocol.md

 PUT LICOR IN SLEEP MODE IF YOU NEED TO WAIT FOR THE NEXT SET OF MEASUREMENTS OR BATTERIES NEED TO BE REPLACED.
 (Under UTILITY menu, scroll down to SLEEP MODE and hit “Y”).
 If you continue your measurements start from instruction 19).
 To SWITCH OFF machine: go to WELCOME MENU and hit “QUIT OPEN/IRGAS OFF) and flip switch.

+LICOR STORAGE

+All licors and their accessories must be keep in the Schwilk Lab when not in use.
+Room 206 in the biology building.
+When not in use the licor is to remain in the hard case.

+IF THERE WERE ANY PROBLEMS OR SOMETHING BROKE YOU MUST LET SOMEONE KNOW.
+We understand things happen, but if we don't know there is a problem, we can't fix it.
+If you repeatedly return a licor with an unreported issue, you might not be allowed to use a licor in the future.

+To store the Li6400XT:

+1) loosen IRGA chamber to the gaskets aren't compressed
+2) put all parts away in the hard storage case.
+3) return to black shelf in 206

+To store batteries
+1) before returning them, make sure batteries are fully charged.
+The need to be stored with a charge!!
+2) place each battery on shelf.
+And return chargers and cases to white shelf as well.

+If you aren't sure where something goes, please ask!